Tablet Coatings Market worth $969 million by 2025 – Exclusive Report by MarketsandMarkets™

 The tablet coatings market, by end-user, is segmented into pharmaceutical and nutraceutical industry.
 The pharmaceutical industry segment accounted for the largest market share in 2019.
 The demand for tablet coatings in the pharmaceutical industry is largely driven by the increasing number of drugs launched as tablet formulations and growing prevalence of diseases for which tablet-based formulations form the primary treatment.
 The rising demand for innovative drug delivery formulations is also supporting the growth of the tablet coatings market for the pharmaceutical industry.

-Europe is expected to account for the largest share of the tablet coatings market in 2019
+Asia Pacific is expected to account for the highest CAGR for players operating in the tablet coatings market

-In 2019, Europe accounted for the largest share of the tablet coatings market, followed by North America, the Asia Pacific, Latin America, and the Middle East & Africa.
-The large share of this market segment can be characterized by the presence of a number of pharmaceutical giants with large production capacities leading to a high consumption of excipients.
-The growing emphasis on superior pharmaceutical products, generics, and biosimilars has also led to the increase in the demand for novel excipients, which, in turn, is expected to drive the market growth in this region in the coming years.
+The Asia Pacific tablet coatings market is expected to grow at the highest CAGR from 2020 to 2025.
+Increase in outsourcing of drug manufacturing to specialized contract manufacturing organizations (CMOs), rising number of companies setting up manufacturing units in these countries, favorable government regulations, low labor and manufacturing costs, and the large base for the generation of generics & biologics are factors expected to drive the growth of the market during the forecast period.

 The prominent players in this market are Colorcon Inc. (US), Sensient Technologies Corporation (US), BASF SE (Germany), Evonik Industries AG (Germany), Ashland Global Holdings Inc. (US), DuPont De Numeours Inc. (US), Kerry Group plc (Ireland), Roquette Freres (France), Eastman Chemical Company (US), Air Liquide S.A.
 (France), and Merck KGaA (Germany).